How to organise a plastic-free picnic!

 A great way to organise something social with your local group and engage lots of people in your community about your campaign is to have a plastic-free picnic.

 1) Pick your area.
 One of the first things you’ll need to do is find the perfect spot for your picnic.
 It’s a good idea to choose a popular, central place that’s easy to access.
 We decided to hold our picnic in a park area within a housing estate.
-The trustees that look after the area were supportive and put up posters for us, so it’s always worth seeing if there’s any community groups attached to the venue who might be able to help.
+The trustees that look after the area were supportive and put up posters for us, so it’s always worth seeing if there are any community groups attached to the venue who might be able to help.
 Doing it there also provided a good way to engage with a different group of people.

 2) Publicity is key.
 We did lots on Facebook, Twitter, local radio and newspaper.
 We asked people to come and join the plastic-free fun, and asked that people try to avoid using single-use plastic (but we wouldn't be checking).
 We suggested people check on social media in case of bad weather, but in the end it turned out lovely!